Harrison1/fun-with-nextjs-ssr/README.md

-# gatsby-ssr
+# NextJS SSR with WordPress
-Boilerplate for nextjs ssr
+Boilerplate for nextjs ssr with wordpress